meeshkan/unmock-java-core/CONTRIBUTING.md

 ## GitHub Apps

 We use several GitHub apps to help maintain this repository.
 While we would like to address every issue and while we would like to be on hand to support every person, unmock is pretty much entirely volunteer run, and we simply don't have the time to do everything.
 Please don't be offended if an automated app posts in your issue!
 We're doing what we can with with we have.

-Currently, we use the [Stale](https://github.com/apps/stale) and [Lock](https://github.com/apps/lock) apps to mark old issues as stale, and to lock issues which have been closed to stop drive-by comments.
-You can see the configuration files for these in [.github/](.github).

 ## Becoming a maintainer